South Africa

 Electronic services

 ‘Electronic services’ are defined quite broadly and include any supply of services by means of an electronic agent, electronic communication, or the Internet for a consideration.
-Further changes to these regulations are expected in the near future.
+This will therefore include for example any software subscriptions, electronic games, access to online platforms, subscriptions to e-books, e-journals and the like.
+There are only a few limited exclusions from the definition of 'electronic services' which include:

 A non-resident supplier of electronic services will be regarded as conducting an enterprise in South Africa if two of the following criteria are applicable: